pedroetb/pedroetb-projects-docker-build/README.md

   1. **do-tag**:

-     Login to registries, pull source image, apply new tag and push the result.
+     Login to registries, check source image, apply new tag and push the result.

 * **flatten**: